Endangered and Threatened Plant and Insect Species

 Two state agencies, the Department of Game and Inland Fisheries and the Department of Agriculture and Consumer Services have legal authority for endangered and threatened species and are responsible for their conservation in Virginia.
 A third state agency, the Department of Conservation and Recreation, Division of Natural Heritage produces an inventory of the Commonwealth's natural resources, and maintains a data bank of ecologically significant sights.

-In 1979, the Endangered Plant and Insect Species Act, Chapter 10 §3.2-1000 through 1011 of the Code of Virginia, as amended, mandated that the Virginia Department of Agriculture and Consumer Services conserve, protect, and manage endangered and threatened species of plants and insects.
+In 1979, the Endangered Plant and Insect Species Act, Section 3.2-1000 et seq. of the Code of Virginia, as amended, mandated that the Virginia Department of Agriculture and Consumer Services conserve, protect, and manage endangered and threatened species of plants and insects.
 The impetus for and original intent of the legislation was to provide Virginia with federally required legislation to control the export of American ginseng.
 When the act was passed, it listed ginseng as threatened and Virginia round-leaf birch as endangered.
-Under the provisions of the Virginia Endangered Plant and Insect Species Act, there are now fourteen plants listed as endangered and one plant species listed as threatened.
-Also, there are currently 115 plant and insect species in Virginia that are federally listed as endangered or threatened throughout their range or designated as Species of Concern.
-Included in this total of federal species are seven threatened plant species, one threatened insect species, seven endangered plant species, one candidate species, fifty plant species of concern and fifty insect species of concern.
+Under the provisions of the Virginia Endangered Plant and Insect Species Act, there are now twenty-one plant and insect species listed as endangered and fourteen plant and insect species listed as threatened on the Virginia’s Listing of Endangered and Threatened Plant and Insect Species.
+Also, there are currently 20 plant and insect species in Virginia that are federally listed as endangered or threatened throughout their range.
+Included in this total of federal species are eight threatened plant species, one threatened insect species, and eleven endangered plant species.

 The Virginia Endangered Plant and Insect Species Program personnel cooperates with the U.S. Fish and Wildlife Service, the Virginia Department of Conservation and Recreation, Division of Natural Heritage and other agencies and organizations on the recovery, protection or conservation of listed threatened or endangered species and designated plant and insect species that are rare throughout their worldwide ranges.
 In those instances where recovery plans, developed by the US Fish and Wildlife Service, are available, adherence to the order and tasks outlined in the plans are followed to the extent possible.